IRS Penalty Notice CP15 – What It Means and How to Respond

 You’ve Been Hit with a Penalty—Here’s What Happens Next

-If you’ve received IRS Notice CP15, the IRS is informing you they’ve assessed a civil penalty against you—often for failure to file, pay, or report something correctly.
+If you’ve received IRS Notice CP15, the IRS is informing you they’ve assessed a civil penalty against you—often for failure-to-file and failure-to-pay penalties or for reporting errors on your return.

 This isn’t just a warning.
 The CP15 means the IRS has finalized the penalty, and you now owe that amount—unless you formally respond and challenge it.

-In this post, we’ll break down what CP15 means, the types of penalties it covers, and how to fight back with penalty abatement or a formal appeal.
+In this post, we’ll break down what CP15 means, the types of penalties it covers, and how to fight back with challenging IRS penalties through abatement or a formal appeal.

 What Is IRS Notice CP15?